PRP for Hair Before and After: How It Feels, Week by Week

 Getting the Best Results After PRP Hair Treatment

 Ideally, patients require 3-4 PRP sessions spaced over 5-6 weeks.
-Regular maintenance sessions should follow this, typically held twice a year.
+Regular maintenance sessions should follow the initial treatment, typically held twice a year.
 Achieving better hair regrowth after PRP treatment depends on several factors, including the dosage, timeline, candidacy, and severity of hair loss.
 Below, we elaborated on these in detail.

 Why Do Dosage and PRP Hair Treatment Timeline Matter?